Frequently Asked Questions

 You likely have a pop-up blocker issue (in your browser settings or via an ad-blocking add-on).

 I was enrolled at UM in a previous academic year but not in 2019–2020.
-I’m having trouble re-enrolling online.
-What should I do?
+I can’t re-enroll online—what should I do?

-You should contact the registration office ofyour faculty (UFR)/school/institute,whichwill provide you with the enrollment procedures.
+You must contact the registration office ofyour faculty (UFR)/school/institute,whichwill provide you with enrollment instructions.

 I registered online.
 How do I submit my supporting documents online?